 Therefore, another rule of thumb you can follow is to either have coverage for 5-7 years of your annual income or have a range between S$250 000 to S$350 000.

 The reason for a higher amount is that your coverage plan should provide you with enough support to maintain your current expenses and additional expenses added by the treatment procedure.
 It might include expensive medications, tests, or even hired help.

 How much does critical illness insurance cost?

-Though there are multiple benefits to an extensive and comprehensive critical illness plan, it can turn out to be pretty expensive for your pocket as well.
+Though there are multiple benefits to an extensive and comprehensive critical illness plan, it can also be pretty expensive for your pocket.

-Before making the purchase, figure out what options fit in your budget along with the daily expenses.
+Before purchasing, figure out what options fit your budget and daily expenses.
 You wouldn’t want to live a difficult life when you are healthy and a lavish one when you are sick!
 Striking a balance between the two is necessary.

-The cost of critical illnesses products is based on age, the duration of the plan, and the coverage amount.
+The cost of critical illness products is based on age, the duration of the plan, and the coverage amount.
 Not forgetting the medical conditions and the intended scope of the critical illnesses plan.